Certain signs and symptoms might suggest that a person could have acute myeloid leukemia (AML), but tests are needed to confirm the diagnosis.

 These tests are used for immunophenotyping – classifying leukemia cells according to the substances (antigens) on their surfaces.
 Leukemia cells can have different antigens depending on which type of cells they start in and how mature they are, and this information can be helpful in AML classification.

-It usually takes about 2 to 3 weeks to get results for this test because the leukemia cells must be grown in lab dishes for a couple of weeks before their chromosomes can be looked at under the microscope.
+Cytogenetics: In this test, the cells are looked at under a microscope to see if the chromosomes have any abnormalities.
+A drawback of this test is that it usually takes about 2 to 3 weeks because the cells must grow in lab dishes for a couple of weeks before their chromosomes can be viewed.

 The results of cytogenetic testing are written in a shorthand form that describes the chromosome changes: